We Tested 11 Soaker Hoses—Our Favorite Will Save You Time in the Garden

 Our Top Picks

 Quality and uniform water dispersion are critical factors in a soaker hose.
-A quality soaker hose will last all season—or multiple seasons—while a poor one will be lucky to survive a single summer.
-We observed how well each hose distributed water and how easy it was to wind around plants, how much water pressure it would withstand, and the quality of its fittings.
-The following soaker hoses for garden use or cleaning are suitable for a range of needs, but each fits the bill of being among the best soaker hoses we tested.
+A quality soaker hose will last all season (or even multiple seasons), while a poor one will be lucky to survive a single summer.
+We assessed how well each hose distributed water, how easy it was to wind around plants, how much water pressure it could withstand, and the quality of its fittings.
+The following are the best soaker hoses we tested, each of them suitable for varying needs.

 Best Overall